The Forget Tomorrow World Tour

 The Forget Tomorrow World Tour was the seventh headlining concert tour by American singer-songwriter Justin Timberlake.
-His first tour in five years, launched in support of his sixth studio album, Everything I Thought It Was (2024).
-The tour began on April 29, 2024, in Vancouver, Canada, and concluded on February 24, 2025.
-It was immediately followed by an extension composed of festivals and one-off concerts termed "JT Live 2025" that began on March 21, 2025 at Lollapalooza Argentina and concluded on July 30, 2025 in Istanbul, Turkey.
+His first tour in five years, launched in support of his sixth studio album, Everything I Thought It Was (2024), the tour began on April 29, 2024, in Vancouver, Canada, and concluded on February 24, 2025, in Saint Paul, Minnesota.
+It was immediately followed by an extension composed of festivals and one-off concerts termed "JT Live 2025" that began on March 21, 2025, at Lollapalooza Argentina and concluded on July 30, 2025, in Istanbul, Turkey.

 Background

 While appearing on The Tonight Show Starring Jimmy Fallon on January 25, 2024, to promote his new single "Selfish" and to reveal the title of his sixth studio album Everything I Thought It Was, Timberlake also announced the tour.
 Tour dates were announced the next day.
 Five days later, due to demand, six additional dates were announced.
 Dates for the fall were added later.
 On February 23, 2024, European dates for the tour were announced.
 On May 20, 2024, nine additional dates were announced due to demand.
 On September 17, 2024, additional dates for 2025 were announced.